 - Get an introduction to your future house so that you know how to maintain it.
 If you’re a first time home buyer, this will be especially important for you – owning a house is a lot of work and properly taking care of it is the only way to maintain your investment.

-5. What Happens if you Uncover Something Evil.
-Sometimes home inspections uncover big, unexpected stuff – for example, a roof that needs replacing, mould in the basement or knob and tube wiring.
-You may need to re-visit your budget.
+Sometimes, home inspections uncover big, unexpected stuff – for example, a roof that needs replacing, mould in the basement or knob and tube wiring.
+You may need to revisit your budget.
 You may need to decide if you want to take on major fixes or walk away from the house.
-And you may need to re-visit the price you offered for that old Toronto house.
-In most cases, big issues are already known and have been factored into the asking price; but in other situations, you may need to go back to the Seller and re-negotiate the price based on what you now know.
+And you may need to revisit the price you offered for that old Toronto house.
+In most cases, big issues are already known and have been factored into the asking price; but in other situations, you may need to go back to the Seller and re-negotiate the price based on what you now know (note: this is extremely rare in a Seller’s market).
 Although a home inspection should not be used to nickel and dime the little stuff that you uncover, it may force a discussion about the big stuff.
-A good Realtor can guide you through that process.
+A good REALTOR can guide you through that process.
 Knowing what we now know, what is the home worth in the market?
 What is the home now worth to you?

 6. Licensing and Regulation